DragonsNotIncluded/DragonsNotIncluded.github.io/content/posts/wrath-ep09-that-belongs-in-a-museum.md

   - Wrath of the Righteous
   - Podcast
 tags:
-  - Dungeon Master - Stephen
-  - Scrutiny the Tiefling
+  - Scrutiny
-  - Joe
-  - Eldern Ægis, Paladin of Ionidae
-  - David
-  - Istra, 100% Human
+  - Eldon
-  - Rowan
+  - Istra
-  - Hans Brander
+  - Hans
-  - Dan
-  - Todo
 draft: false
+disableToC: true
 ---

 Listen to the episode on PodBean: